TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 4. **Debrief**
 	* Go over students' questions.
 Ask what an instance is versus an object vs a class.
 Ask difference between method and attribute.

+###Accommodation/Differentiation

+Students that are moving quickly should work on the bonus assignment in the lab or work with partner that is struggling.

 [Do Now]:do_now.md
 [Lab - Kangaroo Class]:lab.md